dfbarrero/rosCourse/assignments/closedloop.md

 2.- Implement a closed-loop robot controller.

-3.- Implement a realistic robot motion controller
+3.- Implement a realistic robot motion controller more precise than the previous assignment.

 ## Prerequisites